sbunciak/devconf15/iot-gpio-cubieboard-example/README.md

 Requirements
 ------------
 For this example to work following requirements must be filled:
-* [GPIO Camel Component](https://github.com/pmacik/camel-gpio) should be installed in local Maven repository for this example to work.
+* [GPIO Camel Component](https://github.com/px3/camel-gpio) should be installed in local Maven repository for this example to work.
-* [libbuldog](http://libbulldog.org/bulldog/) native (only *.so) library should be installed.
+* [bulldog](https://github.com/px3/bulldog) native (*.so) library should be installed and available either on classpath or $LD_LIBRARY_PATH.
 * The example should be executed on Cubieboard with [sunxi](http://linux-sunxi.org/) linux kernel (tested with [Cubian](http://cubian.org/))

 Build